WATRES

 Water flowing through the landscape as groundwater or streamflow is made of innumerable water parcels of different ages (or residence times), which enter through precipitation and mix along their journey.
 Rivers often react quickly to rainfall events and can cause water quantity problems like

-This project aims to develop a statistical learning algorithm to quantify water residence time distributions (and the associated uncertainty) from water quantity and water quality data.
-The algorithms will be applied to real-world watersheds to quantify the characteristic landscape responses in terms of water flow and water age.
-This project will allow us to advance a scientific problem that is also highly relevant for society, as water security from floods and droughts, and a fair distribution of water are among our most fundamental needs.
+This goal of this project was to develop a statistical learning algorithm to quantify water residence time distributions (and the associated uncertainty) from water quantity and water quality data.
+The algorithms has been applied to real-world watersheds to quantify the characteristic landscape responses in terms of water flow and water age.
+This project enabled us to make progress on a critical scientific challenge with significant societal relevance—ensuring water security in the face of floods and droughts, and promoting the fair distribution of this essential resource.

 People